I work in different ways depending on what you need.

 Where is your practice?

 At present I have a room in Stirling.
-The address is at the bottom of the page.
+The address is in the sidebar on the right.

 Do you do home visits?